GauraoM/MongoDB-basics/What is MongoDB.md

 Cluster - group of servers that store your data.

-#### Questions
+### Questions

-1. Why is MongoDB a NoSQL database?
+1.Why is MongoDB a NoSQL database?

+Ans:
 Because it does not utilize tables, row and columns to organize data.
 Because it uses a structured way to store and access data.

-2. What is the MongoDB Database?
+2.What is the MongoDB Database?

+Ans:
 The MongoDB database is an organized way to store and access data.
 MongoDb is a NoSQL database that uses documents to store data in organized way.

-3. What is a Document?
+3.What is a Document?

+Ans:
 Collection consist of many documents

-4. In a MongoDB Document what is the role of fields and values?
+4.In a MongoDB Document what is the role of fields and values?

+Ans:
 Each field has a value associated with it.
 A field is a unique identifier for a specific datapoint.

-5. How is MongoDB Atlas related to MongoDB the Database?
+5.How is MongoDB Atlas related to MongoDB the Database?
 What is Atlas?

+Ans:
 They are both MongoDB products.
 Atlas has many tools and services within it that are built specifically for MongoDB Database.